ii14/neorepl.nvim/README.md

 ```

 For the list of available options see `:h nrepl-config`.

+Multiple lines can get evaluated when line continuations start with `\` as the
+very first character in the line.
+If you need to evaluate a line that starts
+with `/` or `\`, add a space before.
+Note that vim script has line escaping that
+works just like this.
+So to break lines in a single expression with vim script,
+there has to be two backslashes.

 Plugin ships with its own completion, a half-assed one at the moment, but
 still, so it's best to disable other completion plugins for the `nrepl`